Academy Bans Will Smith From Attending Oscars for the Next Decade

-The Academy of Motion Picture Arts and Sciences has banned Will Smith from attending the Oscars and any other Academy events for 10 years as punishment for slapping Chris Rock.
+The Academy of Motion Picture Arts and Sciences has banned Will Smith from attending the Oscars and any other Academy events for 10 years as punishment for smacking Chris Rock.

+In a statement, Smith said, “I accept and respect the Academy’s decision.”

-But president Dave Rubin and CEO Dawn Hudson also apologized for not doing more to address Smith’s jaw-dropping behavior in the immediate aftermath.
-While the Academy claimed in the days after the ceremony that they asked Smith to leave but the actor refused, multiple outlets reported that it was more of a polite request than a forceful demand.
+But Academy President Dave Rubin and CEO Dawn Hudson also apologized for not doing more to address Smith’s jaw-dropping behavior in the immediate aftermath.
+While the Academy claimed in the days after the ceremony that they asked Smith to leave and the actor refused, multiple outlets reported that it was more of a polite request than a forceful demand.

 The Los Angeles Times reported Friday that Academy officials met with Smith’s publicist backstage shortly after the slap but there was no clear consensus on what to do.
 Eventually, the publicist was sent out during a commercial break to ask Smith what he thought about leaving.
 The actor, described by one source to the Times as being “out of his mind,” refused because he thought he could apologize and “make it right.”